Phantom Election Management Software

 1) All electronic technology companies are privately held.
 Not a single one is publicly traded, and none of the large, publicly traded companies who write software for government agencies has an "elections" division.
 Why are ALL Election Technology companies private?
 Could it be so they do not need to disclose any strategic partnerships, or proprietary technology, or unusual financial arrangements?

-2) Four of the companies have almost identical “Election Management” product lines, with similar features.
-(Tenex, Knowink, VR, ES&S).
-And all but one are too small to have developed such advanced software independently.
-Could it be that all of the ETC companies who offer Elecronic Poll Books and Election Management Tools are leasing their software from the same company?
+2) Many of the companies have very similar “Election Management” product lines, with similar features.
+And almost all are too small to have developed such advanced software independently.
+Could it be that some of the ETC companies who offer Elecronic Poll Books and Election Management Tools are leasing their software from the same company?
 Could it be that the company that developed these sophisticated tools wants to create the "illusion of choice" so their monopoly over Election Management software is not obvious?

 3) ES&S and Smartmatic are the only two companies that offer both Tabulators and electronic Poll book products.
-They are also the only two companies that have work forces large enough to develop and maintain fully integrated election management software.
 This is relevant because if one was going to provide a platform for an undetectable system of computerized election fraud, which could manipulate ballot counts and ballot images, produce consistent results, and cover all its tracks, tabulator software would need to be “in on it.”

 We are not speculating when we supposed that Tenex and other small companies are leasing much of their software from a larger ETC Company.
 Although Tenex does not mention anything about technology partners on their website, VR Systems does.
 VR systems has a product line almost identical to Tenex, and on their "partners" page they admit to "working closely with the best providers in the industry", and "providing service and IT support as well as manufacturing".